Applying petroleum jelly to sensitive skin can help keep it moisturized while creating a protective barrier against irritants.

 - If you don’t develop any negative reactions within 24 hours, it’s likely safe for you to use petroleum jelly.

-Petroleum jelly creates a protective barrier that locks in moisture, but it can trap microbes, oil, and irritants, leading to infection.
+Petroleum jelly creates a protective barrier that locks in moisture, but it can also trap microbes, oil, and irritants.
+This may lead to infection if you have broken skin patches.

 Reach out to a healthcare professional if you experience any negative reactions after using petroleum jelly to treat eczema or if your condition does not improve or worsens over time.